opentelekomcloud-community/otc-functiongraph-csharp-runtime/doc/source/devguide/event_function/trigger_events/trigger_timer_event.rst

 Timer Event Source
 ==================

-You can schedule a timer to invoke your code based on a fixed rate of minutes, hours, or days or a cron expression.
-For details, see `Using a Timer Trigger <https://docs.otc.t-systems.com/function-graph/umn/creating_triggers/using_a_timer_trigger.html>`__.
+FunctionGraph's timer trigger (Timer Trigger) is a trigger type based on time scheduling that supports both `Cron expression` and `fixed interval scheduling` methods.

+Through timer triggers, you can implement scheduled tasks, periodic data processing, scheduled backups, scheduled monitoring, and other functions.

+Timer triggers are particularly suitable for tasks that need to be executed at fixed time intervals or specific time points, such as data cleanup, report generation, system monitoring, scheduled notifications, etc.

+For details, see
+`Using a Timer Trigger <https://docs.otc.t-systems.com/function-graph/umn/creating_triggers/using_a_timer_trigger.html>`_.

 Timer example event
 -------------------